open-wc/blog-posts/2019-11-storybook-for-web-components-on-steroids/README.md

 Let's look at some of those points and how we can improve them.

-After a [typical setup](http://putlink) a workflow looks like this.
+After a typical storybook setup it looks like this

 ```bash
 $ start-storybook